MicrosoftDocs/win32/desktop-src/Tapi/htapiphone.md

 ---
-Description: 'The HTAPIPHONE datatype represents TAPI's opaque handle for a phone data structure.' ms.assetid: 'e869cb3e-0eeb-4edf-a272-a655a236a3a2'
+Description: The HTAPIPHONE datatype represents TAPI's opaque handle for a phone data structure. ms.assetid: e869cb3e-0eeb-4edf-a272-a655a236a3a2
 title: HTAPIPHONE
 ms.topic: article
 ms.date: 05/31/2018